Everything you need to know about the twelve Paralympic Flames

 Cette page est aussi disponible en français

-For the Paralympic Torch Relay, twelve different teams will make their way to the capital simultaneously.
-Torchbearers will carry eleven flames to twenty-two different locations and through all the arrondissements, while the main torch from Great Britain will pass through the Place de la Nation, the 11th arrondissement town hall, the Place de la République, the Place de la Bastille and the square in front of the Hôtel de Ville.
+For this Paralympic relay, twelve flames will go into action simultaneously.
+In Paris, the torchbearers will carry eleven flames to 22 locations and all the arrondissements, while the main flame from Great Britain will travel up Paris, passing through the Place de la Nation, the 11th arrondissement town hall, the Place de la République, the Place de la Bastille and the square in front of the Hôtel de Ville.

-Twelve flames to symbolize twelve days of competition!
-Each flame highlighting iconic sites across the capital.
+Twelve flames to symbolize the twelve days of competition!
+Each flame will highlight symbolic sites in the capital.

 5th district